tarsmachine/tarsmachine.github.io/index.md

 **Exponential Value, Not Valuation**

-The question we ask ourselves on every product decision is ‘Would this lead to a 10X-100X increase in the value of our product or business’ Then we focus on it.
+The question we ask ourselves on every product decision is ‘Would this lead to a 10X-100X increase in the value of our product’ Then we focus on it.

 We don’t talk or promote anything related to the company valuation, funding news.